-The key to winning a Parliamentary Election is to have a party face that voters can identify with.
-Congress’ decline in the last 1980s could be attributed to the party’s lack of a marketable face after Rajiv Gandhi, accelerating India into a coalition phase.
-Secondly, a party/candidate should make intelligent use of the information at their disposal, as highlighted by Shivam Shankar Singh in his book ‘How to Win an Election’.
+How to win a Parliament election is not a mystery, as the key is to have a party face that voters can identify with.
+Congress’ decline in the last 1980s could be attributed to the party’s lack of a marketable face after Rajiv Gandhi, accelerating India into a coalition phase.Another aspect for Preparation to win parliamentary election is intelligently use the information at their disposal, as highlighted by Shivam Shankar Singh in his book ‘How to Win an Election’.
 Information from electoral rolls and other sources should be utilized to send across targeted ads.
 Furthermore, parties/candidates should also make use of conventional digital media and social media, alike, which helped the Bharatiya Janata Party coalition consolidate majority in 2014 in the Parliament.
 Agendas are equally important in order to garner support.

 Both campaigned along party lines, one catering to Bahujans, the other to an existing Hindu majority.
-Lastly, while affective short-term campaigning can often solidify a party/candidate’s votebank, it is not enough to win them an entire election.Incumbent parties must prove they deserve the support of the people in the long run through the course of their tenure.
+Lastly, while effective short-term campaigning can often solidify a party/candidate’s vote bank, it is not enough strategy for those seeking how to win parliament election.Incumbent parties must prove they deserve the support of the people in the long run through the course of their tenure.
 Even though people often vote based on inherent biases/ideologies, loyalties can shift as they did in the 1977 Indian General Election, given the tyrant rule of the Congress Party.

 Preparation to win a Parliamentary Election in a diverse country like India are of a nuanced nature.
 Parties/candidates need to keep evolving and adapting to the changing nature of the country’s political landscape, not just through revamped methods of campaigning but also their policies and campaigning agendas.